Kung Pao Chicken

 - Season chicken with salt and pepper.

-- Heat 1 tablespoon sesame oil and 1 tablespoon of minced garlic in a large saucepan or wok over medium-high heat; add chicken and sauté until browned, 5 to 6 minutes.
-Mix in soy sauce, sriracha, and chili paste.
+- Heat sesame oil minced garlic in a large saucepan or wok over medium-high heat; add chicken and sauté until browned, 5 to 6 minutes.
+Mix in soy sauce, sriracha, chili paste, and honey.

 - Reduce heat to medium-low.
 Cover pan and simmer until sauce is sticking to chicken, about 5 minutes more.
 Sprinkle chicken with sesame seeds.